hyperlane-xyz/hyperlane-explorer/README.md

 ## Learn more

-For more information, see the [Abacus documentation](https://docs.useabacus.network/abacus-docs/developers/getting-started).
+For more information, see the [Hyperlane documentation](https://docs.hyperlane.xyz/hyperlane-docs/).